Julek-Git/Julek-Git/README.md

-- 👋 Hi, I’m Julek and I am 13 years old.
+- 👋 Hi, I’m Julek and I am 14 years old.
 - 🌍 Country: Poland
 - 👀 I’m interested in programming and I love reading books.
-- 🌱 I’m currently learning `C++`, but I want to learn `Go`.
+- 🌱 I’m currently learning `C/C++`.
 - 💞️ I’m looking to collaborate on me. :P
 - 📫 How to reach me by mail (julando810@gmail.com).